Galaxeaaa/Resume/resume.typ

   dates: dates-helper(start-date: "Aug 2024", end-date: "Apr 2025"),
 )
 - Advised by Prof. Tzu-mao Li.
-- Co-authored #link("https://zeamoxwang.github.io/HotSpot-CVPR25/")[HotSpot], a novel method to achieve robust neural SDF optimization from point cloud signal inspired by the relationship between heat diffusion in absorbing media and distance functions.
-See paper link in Publications and Preprints.
+- Co-authored #link("https://zeamoxwang.github.io/HotSpot-CVPR25/")[HotSpot], a novel method to achieve robust neural SDF optimization from point cloud signal inspired by the relationship between heat diffusion in absorbing media and distance functions, published in proceedings of CVPR 2025.
+- Contributed to #link("https://arxiv.org/abs/2510.18189")[A Generalizable Light Transport 3D Embedding for Global Illumination], enabling global light transport modeling on millions of triangles, We learn a scalable 3D embedding with point clouds and linear-complexity transformers to overcome memory bottlenecks

 #work(
   title: "Research Intern",